yacoob/gcu/README.md

 ## TODO

+* add enough code to be able to recreate smartcrop-rs binary if it's not available
 * consider having two set of thumbs; the gallery ones don't get larger than 165x165 so with current 400x400 thumbs >75% of the image "bulk" is wasted anyway